 Soap Bubble 2

 While we at JayIsGames pride ourselves on featuring the best and latest in casual gaming, we always have time to feature quality works that fell through the cracks.
 Case in point: Soap Bubble, a, if not the, prototypical avoidance game, was originally released in 2002 and became one of the earliest games featured on the site.
-The charming and devilishly difficult tale of an ultra-delicate bubble making his way through a cave back to his friends was the start of great things for Anders Gustafsson: his releases include the Audience Award winning Gateway series and the coolly claymated The Dream Machine.
-So it seems that the 2006 sequel which continued the story of the iridescent-sphere-that-could passed us by... until today!
-Soap Bubble 2 is a great simple idea game that keeps what was best about the original while making the concept its own.
+The charming and devilishly difficult tale of an ultra-delicate bubble trying to make his way through a cave back to his friends was the start of great things for Anders Gustafsson including the Audience Award winning Gateway series and the coolly claymated The Dream Machine.
+So it seems that the 2006 sequel which continued the story of the iridescent sphere that could passed us by... until today!
+Soap Bubble 2 keeps what was best about the original while still feeling fresh.Read More

 Okay, soooo this game is impossible...

 gods and little fishes, this game is an exercise in pointless frustration, and on top of that it has a lives system?

 My biggest complaint is unavoidable 'surprises' near the end of already tricky levels swinging out of the blue.

 This is a really attractive, difficult, yet playable game.
 Controls are sharp, play is clear.
 But one very strong point needs to be made to the dev.